This item is 7 years and 7 months old; some content may no longer be current.

 Prescribe low-dose isotretinoin to most patients with acne

-In practice, lower doses of isotretinoin are prescribed to the majority of patients in New Zealand (see: “Low-dose versus weight-based dosing of isotretinoin”), e.g. 10 mg per day until acne has cleared and for another three to four months thereafter.3 For many patients, a lower dose of 5 mg per day is likely to be effective, however, this formulation is not currently funded in New Zealand and 10 mg capsules should not be divided in half.3
+In practice, lower doses of isotretinoin are prescribed to the majority of patients in New Zealand (see: “Low-dose versus weight-based dosing of isotretinoin”), e.g. 10 mg per day until acne has cleared and for another three to four months thereafter.3 For many patients, a lower dose of 5 mg per day is likely to be effective.3

 To improve absorption and reduce fluctuations in systemic availability, isotretinoin should be taken with or just after food.4